Hyperbolic Network Latent Space Model with Learnable Curvature: The Hyperbolic Network Latent Space Model

-It is challenging to rigorously characterize the solution because of the non-linearity of equations and the singularity issue of discrete geometry.
+In terms of identifying the curvature parameter $K$, \Cref{property:impossibility_of_isometry} indicates that smooth distance-preserved mapping from one hyperbolic space to the other does not exist.
+However, this statement needs closer examination when considering a set of $n$ discrete points in the latent space.
+The problem of identifying $K$ is equivalent to show the \textit{non-existence} of the isometric mapping $\phi: \{z_i\}_{i=1}^{n} \subset \mathbb{H}_{d}^{-K} \to \{z'_i\}_{i=1}^{n} \subset \mathbb{H}_{d}^{-K'}$, such that $d_{\mathbb{H}_{2}^{-K}}(z_i, z_j) = d_{\mathbb{H}_{2}^{-K'}}(\phi(z_i), \phi(z_j))$ holds for all $i \neq j$ when $K \neq K'$.
+Combined with \Cref{eq:hyperboloid_metric}, we can rewrite the set of equations as $ \Arc(-z_i^T\Lambda z_j) = d_{\mathbb{H}_{d}^{-1}}(z_i, z_j) = \sqrt{K/K'} d_{\mathbb{H}_{d}^{-1}}(\phi(z_i), \phi(z_j)) = \sqrt{K/K'} \Arc(-{z_i'}^T\Lambda {z_j'}). $ It is challenging to rigorously characterize the solution because of the non-linearity of equations and the singularity issue of discrete geometry.
 In irregular cases, such as when all latent positions are identical or lie on a one-dimensional line, the curvature is not well-defined as the latent space becomes degenerated.
 However, intuitively when $n$ is sufficiently large we would not encounter singularity issues.
 Thus, the focus of our discussion is on regular cases where discrete points are appropriately distributed in the latent space.
 In general, solutions exist only when the number of unknowns, $n(d + 1)$, is greater than the total number of equations and constraints, $n(n + 1)/2 + (d+1)d/2$, where we include the identifiability constraints on $Z$ as well as the constraints of hyperboloid model.
-Solving this quadratic relationship, we can conclude that the equations above have solutions only when $n \leq d + 1$, which indicates: (1) in general, $d + 2$ discrete points are sufficient to determine the curvature of a hyperbolic space; and (2) when $K \neq K'$, isometric mappings are possible only when the subspace which discrete points lie on degenerates.
+Solving this quadratic relationship, we can conclude that the equations above have solutions only when $n \leq d + 1$, which indicates: (1) in general, $d + 2$ discrete points would be sufficient to determine the curvature of a hyperbolic space; and (2) when $K \neq K'$, isometric mappings are possible only when the subspace which discrete points lie on degenerates.
+To further illustrate this, we provide an illustrative example to demonstrate that 4 nodes are sufficient to distinguish the curvatures of different 2-dimensional hyperbolic spaces in the Supplementary Materials.